 The intrinsic value categories most correlated with conservatism were “spirituality” (r=0.49), “purity” (r=0.31), and “virtue” (r=0.20), whereas the intrinsic value categories most correlated with progressivism were “diversity” (r=0.38), “freedom” (r=0.34), “nature” (r=0.32), “beauty” (r=0.23), “learning” (r=0.20) and “pleasure” (r=0.18).

 These correlations are substantially stronger than those we found between intrinsic values and gender, education, or income, suggesting that the progressive/conservative divide may in part be a values divide.
+So when it comes to progressive vs conservative perspectives, values may be an interesting indicator.
 (You can see a list of the values that make up each of the categories we just mentioned at the end of this article.)

 Interestingly, we found that each individual value statement associated with the categories mentioned above had the same direction of correlation (except for the “virtue” group, as we’ll discuss below).
 So for instance, all 4 “spirituality” statements and all 4 “purity” statements were correlated with being conservative, whereas all 3 “diversity” statements and all 6 “freedom” statements were correlated with being liberal.
 The exception was the "virtue" group – a more complicated case, perhaps due to the breadth of the category, which included 10 different value statements.
 All of the value statements from this group which showed political correlations of at least 0.1 in magnitude (5 statements in total) pointed in a conservative direction, but we also found that 4 statements from this group had tiny correlations with progressivism.